Drums & Piano

 My name is Art Thompson.
-I began studying drums at age 10.
-Academically trained through my school band program, and also born into a musical family, I was exposed to a variety of different kinds of music growing up.
-My father was a professional musician in the Pocono Mountains, which provided me some unique opportunities as an impressionable kid to sit in with professional musicians in my father’s band from time to time.
+I teach drums, piano, and mallet percussion.
+I began studying music at age 10.
+Academically trained through my school band program, and having been born into a musical family, I was exposed to a variety of different kinds of music growing up.
+My father was a professional musician in the Pocono Mountains, which provided me some unique opportunities as an impressionable kid to perform with professional musicians in my father’s band from time to time.
 This allowed me to get some professional “real world” experience at a relatively young age, which I am forever indebted to my father for offering that experience to me.

 After high school I had the honor of serving as a member of the U.S. Army Band.
 On one occasion during my tour of duty I was even given the privilege of performing for President George H. Bush.
 At the conclusion of my enlistment, I went on to pursue a bachelor’s degree in music from Mansfield University of Pennsylvania, where I studied both classical and jazz percussion.
 I later earned a masters degree in jazz studies from Georgia State University.
 I have studied under the guidance of Richard Talbot, Ted Rounds, Michael Galloway, Justin Varnes, Kevin Bales, and Gordon Vernick.